Event organizers have offered 10 tips that cover all steps of the planning process.

 There’s no need to go it alone.
 Don’t try to plan and carry out the event all by yourself.
 Recruit other adults and students to help.

 Give out incentive items or tokens if you can.
 Print stickers and certificates, or order prizes such as pencils, badges or reflective gear.
 Find some materials to download and hand out as incentives here.

 Communicate with parents early and often about the event.
 Distribute fliers two weeks before the event, and send out reminders the week and day before the event.
 Include your contact information in the promotional materials in case parents have questions or concerns.
 We provide flier templates for you to use and adapt.
 Intercom announcements are another good way to get the word out and reinforce safety tips.

 Get the word out beyond the school.
 Promote the event to the community, elected officials and students.
 Think strategically.
-For example, if speeding is a problem, you may want to involve local law enforcement.
-If sidewalks are missing or in bad repair, you may want to invite your local public works department.
+For example, safety problems like speeding or lack of sidewalks, you may want to invite town or city transportation representatives.
 Browse ideas for promoting your event.

 Review the Getting Started Guide for step-by-step guidance on planning an event.